1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 To do this, simply go to the restriction settings and activate token protection on the stream you wish to secure:

-- Click on the name of the audio stream in question.
+- Click on the name of the audio stream concerned.

 - Click on Restrictions in the left sidebar.